Google Grant Ads White Paper

 - Your account must have at least 2 sitelink ad extensions.
-Sitelinks extension appear in your ads as hyperlink that direct users to specific pages of your website.
+Sitelinks extension appears in your ads as a hyperlink that directs users to specific pages of your website.

 - With only a few exceptions, keywords that you set up must be composed of multiple words.

 - You must log in to the account at least monthly

 - You must implement changes to the account at least once every 90 days

 - You can only advertise domains that you own and that you submitted to Google.
 You cannot have ads that send people to third-party sites such as your social media pages.

 While Google Grants has a lot of requirements and some can be tough to meet, they are largely there to improve your Google Ads Account.
 In most cases, it is in your best interest to go beyond the basic requirement that Google Grants requires.
 So while Google Grants may require you to have 2 ads per ad group, your account will be even more successful if you increase the number of ads per ad group even higher.
 Similarly, having more campaigns is also good practice.

 It can be a daunting task to set up a Google Ad Grants account.
 Nonprofits in particular have additional considerations to focus on when they set up their Google Ads Account than businesses do.

 The requirements imposed by Google Ad Grants shape how a nonprofit’s Google Ads account is set up.
 In addition, there are also best practices that charities should follow to get the best results from their Google Ads Account.
 Following the guidance in this article should help increase the overall effectiveness of these ads in spreading their message, attracting donors, and in recruiting volunteers.